-Techno is not mine or belongs to a certain segment, or are the product of Japanese drum machines – techno is more than the sum of its partstechno is ours – in bodies and brains that is shaken when techno is played in a room.
+Techno is not mine, techno does not belong to a certain segment, or is the product of Japanese drum machines – techno is more than the sum of its parts – techno is ours – in bodies and brains shaken when techno is played in a room.
 Techno is an experience that momentarily suspends time and space, and thus geography.
 Some will argue that it can also suspend race, gender, and class for a second…a sonic utopia!

 LISTEN TO MY NON-PURIST RETRO-FUTURISTIC CLASS TOURIST NON BINARY UTOPIAN TECHNO HERE

-Some would argue that techno is not the music of the future anymore: there are rules in techno now – its a almost nostalgic genre – nostalgia for a lost vision of the future, now reduced to soul-less overcompressed e-arobic dance tools?
+Some would argue that techno is not the music of the future anymore: some argue that there are rules in techno now – it’s almost a nostalgic genre – nostalgia for a lost vision of the future, now reduced to soul-less, overcompressed e-arobic dance tools.

-It feels a bit nostalgic to talk about origins and location in a ever evolving internet-based global electronic music genre.
+It also feels nostalgic to talk about the origins and location of an ever-evolving internet-based global electronic music genre.
 Isn’t techno just in the head and body of the dancer and listener, us – across continents and races?

-Africa’s funk is important – Kraftwerk is obviously inspired by James Brown’s rhythm section, adding almost romantic European melodies on top – and sound design tools that was only available through technology only available in conservatories and expensive electronic music studios.
-Detroit is clearly inspired by the resulting early elegant romantic synthpop, sci-fi and European conceptual industrial music.
-Even proto-techno mutated in all directions – and now we have the internet in our pocket…
+Sure, Africa’s funk is important for techno – Kraftwerk is inspired by James Brown’s rhythm section, adding almost romantic European melodies on top – and sound design tools that were only available through technology previously only available in conservatories and expensive electronic music studios.
+Detroit is inspired by the resulting early elegant romantic synthpop, sci-fi, and European conceptual industrial music.

-For the purists, the party officially starts with Cybotron’s “Alleys of Your Mind” from 1981, which sold 15,000 copies, and A Number Of Names’ “Sharevari”.
+But now some purists claim the party officially starts with Cybotron’s “Alleys of Your Mind” from 1981, which sold 15,000 copies, and A Number Of Names’ “Sharevari”.
 House finds its nascent form with ‘On & On’ by Jesse Saunders & Vince Lawrence in 1983.
-But in 1979 Casio merged calculator and synth:
+But before that, in 1979, Casio merged the calculator and synth:

 LISTEN TO MY NON-PURIST RETRO-FUTURISTIC CLASS TOURIST NON BINARY UTOPIAN TECHNO HERE